Samuel G. Bonasso: Professional career

 As deputy administrator and acting administrator of the Research and Special Programs Administration at the U.S. Department of Transportation from 2002 to 2005, Bonasso oversaw the reorganization of the administration into two separate agencies.
 The research, education, and associated policy functions became the Research and Innovative Technology Administration (RITA), while regulatory functions fell under the new Pipeline and Hazardous Materials Safety Administration (PHMSA).
 Bonasso represented the DOT on the California Fuel Cell Partnership, aimed at promoting the use of hydrogen vehicles in California, and contributed to the initial development of the International Partnership for the Hydrogen Economy.
 He ended his work at USDOT in March, 2005 as the Deputy Administrator of RITA.

 Back in the private sector, Bonasso in 2005 established the Morgantown-based Reinforced Aggregates Co., developer of Mechanical Concrete® and Mechanical Cement® construction material technology.
 Mechanical Concrete® is a confined-aggregate concrete created by using a cylindrical segment to mechanically confine and integrate crushed stone or other natural or recycled aggregate materials into a cellular load-supporting unit.
 A common, available form of Mechanical Concrete® is made by combining crushed limestone or similar natural or recycled aggregate with a used vehicle tire with both sidewalls removed.
-Bonasso received a U.S. patent in 2008 for Mechanical Concrete® and has a patent pending in Canada.
+Bonasso received a U.S. patent in 2008 for Mechanical Concrete® and had a patent pending in Canada.
 The technology was approved in October 2008 by the Division of Highways of the West Virginia Department of Transportation for use in the construction of West Virginia highways.

-Throughout his career, Bonasso has served at various times as expert witness, organizational development and innovation consultant, accident investigator, arbitrator and standards developer.
-He is actively involved in organizational consulting in the information technology field.
+Throughout his career, Bonasso served at various times as expert witness, organizational development and innovation consultant, accident investigator, arbitrator and standards developer.
+He was actively involved in organizational consulting in the information technology field.